Integral modelling of weakly evaporating 3D liquid film with variable substrate heating: Results

 \section{Results}

-In this section, I present the results for the linear (Subsection~\ref{subsec:linear_dyn}) and nonlinear (Subsection~\ref{subsec:res_nonlinear_sims}) dynamics of the 3D evaporating and condensing liquid film, with a special focus on comparing the WIBL prediction against those of the full model equations.
+In this section, I present the results for the linear (Subsection~\ref{subsec:linear_dyn}) and nonlinear (Subsection~\ref{subsec:res_nonlinear_sims}) dynamics of the 3D evaporating and condensing liquid film, with particular emphasis on comparing the WIBL prediction with that of the full model equations.